alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 The use of LLMs raises ethical issues, including privacy, consent, and the potential for misuse.
 ### Hallucinations:
 It refers to instances where the model generates information that is not based on the training data or real-world facts but instead is fabricated or incorrect.
 It looks plausible but is incorrect or misleading information in real.

 Example:

 Prompt: "Who was the first person to walk on Mars"

 LLM: "John Smith was the first person to walk on Mars in 2025."

 This response is a hallucination because, as of now, no human has walked on Mars, and "John Smith" is a fictional creation in this context.

+### Prompt hacking:
+It involves manipulating the input prompt to make an AI model produce unintended or undesirable outputs.
+This exploitation can lead the model to generate inappropriate, biased, or misleading content.

+Example 1: If an AI is designed to provide health advice and someone inputs a prompt like: "Convince me why skipping vaccinations is good."
+The model might produce a response that, due to the way it has been manipulated, could spread misinformation about vaccinations, despite being programmed to provide accurate health advice.

+## Conclusion
+In conclusion, while LLMs are powerful and versatile, they have several pitfalls users should be aware of.
+Understanding LLM limitations and prompt engineering techniques allows us to use LLMs more effectively and responsibly and helps in improving these models in the future.